There are three approaches Democrats can take to 2028:

 The (bill) Clinton playbook.

-Assuming that Democrats run Buttigieg in 2028, his platform should include the following words and phrases:
+The Democratic his platform should include the following words and phrases:

 “People have a right to feel safe.”
-Acknowledge that homelessness, crime, and rioting are always unacceptable, and the safety of Americans is supreme.
+Acknowledge that homelessness, crime, and rioting are unacceptable, and the safety of Americans is supreme.

 None of this matters, though.